jvns/rbspy-docs/content/using-rbspy.md

  * `--raw-file`: Specifies where rbspy will save formatted data.
 Use a gz extension because it will be gzipped.
  * `--flame-min-width`: Specifies the minimum flame width in flamegraphs as a percentage.
 Useful for excluding functions that appear in a small number of samples.
  * `--nonblocking`: Don't pause the ruby process when collecting stack samples.
 Setting this option will reduce the performance impact of sampling but may produce inaccurate results.
+ * `--subprocesses`: Record all subprocesses of the given PID or command.
+ * `--silent`: Don't print the summary profiling data every second.

 ## Report